-For the purpose of this page internships will be called practicums.
+For the purpose of this page internship will be called practicum

 The practicum is an individualized, mentored and hands-on learning experience that allows for master’s of public health students to apply what they learn in the classroom in a real world setting.
 Practicum requirements vary by department, so check with your department’s practicum coordinator before securing an opportunity.